If you borrowed money to attend college, you most likely won’t feel any impact when the Federal Reserve cuts interest rates.

 “When we’re in a low interest rate environment, make sure you look at the cap,” Messinger says.
 “What is the cap, and how high could this interest rate go?
 If your loan payment increases, it’s probably (because there’s) been an interest-rate change.”

 With rates falling, it could also be a good time to refinance.
 If you shop around for the best rate and discover that you could be saving money by shaving off a percentage point or two from your interest payment, you could save a substantial amount of money that adds back into your discretionary spending.

 “If you can go get a better rate, it’s always in your best interest to at least consider that,” Messinger says.

-Most student loan borrowers aren’t going to feel an impact from the Fed’s interest rate cut simply because the majority of Americans don’t have variable-rate loans.
+Most student loan borrowers with existing loans aren’t going to feel an impact from the Fed’s interest rate cut simply because the majority of Americans don’t have variable-rate loans.

 But even if your interest payment for your federal student loan may be pricier than what private loans eventually end up becoming, it doesn’t mean that you made the wrong choice.
-The U.S. Department of Education offers many “bells and whistles” that other lenders do not, and they’re often worth paying a few extra dollars for, McBride says.
+The U.S. Department of Education offers many “bells and whistles” that other lenders do not, and federal loans are often worth paying a few extra dollars for, McBride says.